China Timeline

 2008

-Integrated Petrochemical Site Phase II, the second expansion phase of the facility, increased production capacity for ethylene products, added fine-chemical plants and expanded site utilities and infrastructure.
-Fluor was part of an international consortium, with Toyo and Daelim, responsible for engineering management, procurement and construction management of its portion of the project.
+Integrated Petrochemical Site Expansion Phase II (IPS II) was the second phase investment project after the expansion of the facility was completed in 2005.
+This new phase increased production capacity for ethylene products, added fine-chemical plants and expanded site utilities and infrastructure.
+Joining Toyo and Daelim in an international consortium, we were responsible for the engineering, procurement and construction management (EPCm) of our own portion of the project.
+We also performed EPCm services for the offsites, utilities, infrastructure, non-ionic surfactants and ethylene oxide/ethylene glycol unit.

 2010s